 Activity Planned 2018/19 Brief description of purpose and intended outcomes from the collaboration.
 Governance arrangements and details of partners.

-Review the CPE arrangement with Bridgend including the use of camera car for parking enforcement.
-This is being done in conjunction with the Parking Strategy to ensure that the CPE partnership arrangements are fit for purpose and will work effectively with the Parking Strategy. · · · · · · · · · · · · · · · · · · · Regional Transport Authority Authority has been established to deliver the Comprises the ten South East Wales local authorities from Monmouthshire in the East to Bridgend in the west and Merthyr in the north.
+Review the CPE arrangement This is being done in Current partnership

+with Bridgend including the conjunction with the arrangement is with Bridgend

+use of camera car for parking Parking Strategy to ensure Council.

+enforcement that the CPE partnership

+arrangements are fit for

+purpose and will work

+effectively with the Parking

+Strategy.

+Regional Transport Authority The Regional Transport Comprises the ten South East

+Authority has been Wales local authorities from

+established to deliver the Monmouthshire in the East to

+City Deal Transport Bridgend in the west and

+Proposals.
+Detailed Merthyr in the north.

+consideration will need to

+be given to the

+regionalisation of some

+transport services

-Wales Coastal Monitoring Centre (WCMC).
-In collaboration with other operating Authorities, the Gwynedd County Borough Council Centre (VVOIVIO).
-WCMC will have the responsibility to develop a Conwy County Borough Council. strategic approach to coastal monitoring for the delivery of the evidence Association. base required for a Friedrich by Walah Cavarranant consistent risk based management of the entire Funded by Welsh Government and hosted by Gwynedd Welsh coast.
+Wales Coastal Monitoring In collaboration with other Gwynedd County Borough Centre (WCMC). operating Authorities, the Council- WCMC will have the Conwy County Borough responsibility to develop a Council. strategic approach to -Vale of Glamorgan Council coastal monitoring for the -Welsh Local Government delivery of the evidence Association. base required for a consistent risk based Funded by Welsh Government management of the entire and hosted by Gwynedd Welsh coast.
 Council.
-To explore the potential for Work with Cardiff and Vale Cardiff and the Vale College collaboration with Cardiff and College to encourage and Careers Wales Vale College (and other develop apprentices and Vale of Glamorgan Council (to educational establishments) to trainees. be confirmed). develop graduates and trainees.
+To explore the potential for Work with Cardiff and Vale Cardiff and the Vale College collaboration with Cardiff and College to encourage and Careers Wales Vale College (and other develop apprentices and Vale of Glamorgan Council (to educational establishments) to trainees. be confirmed). develop graduates and , trainees.